Have a UROP opening you would like to submit?

 Multi-robot Collaborative Mapping in Photorealistic Simulator

-In the Aerospace Control Laboratory (http://acl.mit.edu/), we are working on robot teams that can explore, map, and monitor an environment collaboratively.
-Implantation of the algorithms that can merge individual robot observations to construct a common world model is therefore essential.
-As an important step before real-world deployment, we need to test and verify these algorithms in a photorealistic simulator (in this case, based on the Unity game engine).
-To do so, we are looking for help from a motivated UROP with good programming skills and an interest in robotics.
-The UROP will work with postdocs and graduate students.
-The UROP responsibilities include implementing and verifying the algorithms developed at the Aerospace Control Lab in the Unity-based multi-robot simulator (see figures).
-The software stack is mainly based on C++ and the Robotic Operating System (ROS).
-Collaboration with other teams working on the software stack and familiarity with GIT version control is required.
-Other responsibilities include presentation of status, challenges, implementation details, simulation videos, and results during periodic reviews and group meetings.
-The UROP is expected to devote 10 hrs/week, and a successful UROP will have the option to continue during the Fall/Spring semesters and the IAP.
+In the Aerospace Control Laboratory (http://acl.mit.edu/), we are working on developing algorithms that allow a team of robots to collaboratively explore and map an unknown environment.
+Our goal is to implant these algorithms and demonstrate that they can merge individual robot observations to construct a unified map of the environment.
+As an important step before real-world deployment, we are looking for UROPs with good C++ programming skills, and an interest in robotics, that can test and verify these algorithms in a photorealistic simulator (based on the Unity game engine).
+The UROP will work with postdocs and graduate students and is responsible for ROS implementation of the algorithms in the Unity-based simulator (see figures).
+The software stack is mainly based on C++ and collaboration with other team members using GIT version control is required.
+Other responsibilities include status updates, challenges, implementation details, simulation videos, and results during periodic reviews and group meetings.
+Applicants should send an introduction email to Dr. Kaveh Fathian (firstname.lastname@example.org) and attach their resume/CV.
+A C++ coding interview will be conducted before hiring.
+A successful UROP will have the option to continue for the Spring/Summer semesters.

-- Experience with ROS and Linux is required - Experience with C++ programming and the ability to identify and fix bugs - Experience with Git version control and working in a team-based project - Experience with the Unity game engine is not required but is a plus - Python experience is a plus - Majors in 6, 16 are preferred
+- Experience with ROS and Linux is required - Experience with C++ programming and the ability to identify and fix bugs - Experience with Git version control and working in a team-based project - Python experience is a plus